-Assessment Department
+Assessment Office

 What is an Assessment?

-A property's assessment is a percentage of its' market value.
+A property’s assessment is a percentage of its market value.
 All properties in the Town of Perinton are currently assessed at 100% of market value.
 Market value is how much a property would sell for under normal conditions.
 The Assessment Department estimates the market value of properties based on the sale prices of similar properties.

-After a property's total assessment is determined, its' taxable assessed value is computed.
+After a property’s total assessment is determined, its taxable assessed value is computed.
 The taxable assessed value is the total assessment less any applicable property tax exemptions (i.e. STAR, Aged, Veterans, Disability, and Clergy).

 How Do I Know If My Assessment is Right?